 Enhanced Immune System

-Meditation as a practice induces electrical activity in the prefrontal cortex, the right hippocampus, and the right anterior insula parts of the brain.
-All of these aspects of the brain are directly involved in the operations of the immune systems.
-Through these specific connections, instructions to the immune system are being transmitted.
+Meditation is shown to induce electrical activity in the prefrontal cortex, the right hippocampus, and the right anterior insula parts of the brain.
+All of these aspects of the brain are directly involved in the regulation of the immune system.
+Through these specific connections, instructions to the nervous system and immune function are being transmitted.

 According to a controlled study, it was found that individuals who practiced mindful meditation on a weekly basis had a much higher concentration of antibodies than those who did not.
 The significance of antibodies in the fight against viruses and bacteria within our bodies cannot be taken for granted.